Golfing in Western Mass

 As with many of our subjects, the sheer number of choices in the area makes it tough to catalogue every possibility.
 So we’ll take a look at a few popular choices to help you tee off into the sunset.

 In recent years, Franklin County lost its popular Meadows course in Greenfield.
 But plenty of choices remain.
 The Greenfield Country Club is semi-private, and very close to town.
-It’s a full 18-hole course, and the club is among the oldest in New England – it began in 1896, and the course was established in its current location in 1901.
+It’s a full 18-hole course, features 6,337 yards of golf from the longest tees for a par of 72.
+The club is among the oldest in New England – it began in 1896, and was established in its current location in 1901.

 In rural Bernardston, you’ll find the Crumpin-Fox Club.
 “Crumpin” might sound like an ’80s dance craze, but in fact the club’s name comes from the town’s Crump Soda, which eventually became the Crump & Fox Soda Company.
 The course is the product of many years of work, beginning with a plan in 1969 that eventually produced the present 18-hole course.
 The Club is also known for Zeke’s Bar and Grill, where you can relax after a successful golf outing.